AndreiSasu/logfile-processor/README.md

 2. Stream logs to Kafka and process with Apache Spark

-3. Load logs to any other form of distributed cache(like Redis) and process batches with Hadoop MapReduce
+3. Load logs to any other distributed cache(like Redis) and process batches with Hadoop MapReduce

 3. Spring Batch in parallel mode with file chunking.